Problem

 Linked Servers are a method by which a SQL Server can talk to another ODBC compliant database, such as another SQL Server instance or an Oracle database, with a direct T-SQL query.

 There are several important settings to know when setting up a Linked Server.
-This tip will cover creating a Linked Server to another SQL Server instance using the SSMS GUI along with appropriate security options.
+This tip covers creating a Linked Server to another SQL Server instance using the SSMS GUI along with appropriate security options.
 It will also show how to use the Linked Server in a T-SQL statement.
-There is a great library of more advanced topics available once the basics have been mastered.
+A great library of more advanced topics is available after mastering the basics.

 Creating a SQL Server Linked Server

-In SQL Server Management Studio, in the Object Explorer pane, expand the "Server Objects" section, right click on "Linked Servers" and choose "New Linked Server…" from the menu.
+In SSMS’s Object Explorer pane, expand the “Server Objects” section.
+Right-click on “Linked Servers” and choose “New Linked Server…” from the menu.

 New Linked Server – General Page

 That will bring up a screen that looks like the screen below.
 Choose the server type as SQL Server and type in the name of the other instance of SQL Server.
-In this example the connection will be made to a named instance of SQL Server on the same machine.
-This is certainly allowed, but more commonly the connection is made to another machine entirely.
+In this example, it is connecting to a named instance of SQL Server on the same machine.
+This is acceptable, but more commonly, the connection is with another machine entirely.
 The Linked Server name is specified as the ServerName\InstanceName.
-In the example below I am connecting to the local server and the instance name is "SECURITY_TEST".
+In the example below, I am connecting to the local server.
+The instance name is “SECURITY_TEST”.

 New Linked Server – Security Page

 Next, move from the General page to the Security page using the menu on the left.
 This page allows the administrator to tell this SQL Server how to authenticate to the other instance.
-The top half of the screen allows for individual logins to be given access to use the Linked Server.
+The top half of the screen gives access to individual logins to use the Linked Server.

 There are 2 methods to authenticate users.
 The first is to select a login for them to use when using the Linked Server.
-In the screenshot below the Eric user will automatically log in to the secondary server as the login LinkedServerTest on the other instance.
-This credential is stored within the SQL Server Engine and is encrypted.
-One the second row, the LinkedServerTest login (a SQL Login) the Impersonate box is checked.
+In the screenshot below, the Eric user will automatically log in to the secondary server as the login LinkedServerTest on the other instance.
+The SQL Server engine stores and encrypts the credential.
+On the second row, the Impersonate box shows a checkmark for the LinkedServerTest login (a SQL Login).
 For a SQL account, this tells SQL Server to attempt to log in using the same username and password on the Linked Server as it did on the original server.
-Impersonation of a Windows Login can also be done but requires proper Kerberos, SPNs, and proper delegation rules be set up on the domain.
+Impersonation of a Windows Login can also occur but requires proper Kerberos, SPNs, and proper delegation rules set on the domain.

 Now focus on the bottom half of the screen.
 There are 4 options available.
-Whichever option is selected here will apply to any user not listed in the top section.
+The selected option will apply to any user not listed in the top section.

 Option | Description |